Kristofir/chriswan.me/_posts/2017-1-14-receipts-app.md

   </div>
   <div class="subsection-two-thirds">

     <p>Thanks for checking out my work.
-I had worked hard on this project for over a month.</p>
+I had worked hard on this project for over a month. </p>

-    <p>The majority of the time I spent on the project was spent on research and debate.
-Whenever I discovered new insights, I debated their validity and applicability with both myself and my friends in design and software engineering.
-Similarly, I offered up my design decisions for critique.
+    <p>I spent most of my project time on research and debate.
+Whenever I discovered new insights, I debated their validity and applicability with myself and my friends who work in design and software engineering.
+I also offered up my design decisions for critique.
 Had I chosen not to have my work challenged, the project could have been completed in less than week but would have suffered from insufficient criticism.</p>

     <p>The Receipts app was imagined and conceived as a first-party iOS system app, but there are no plans to implement it.
 It was a productive design exercise.
 I hope to someday to be in a position where I can work on a product that's part of a complex product and user ecosystem.</p>